medyagh/info-block/README.md

 - Kernel and OS, CPU, Memory, Virtualization, Hardware Inventory, Storage, Network,Cgroups, Uptime and Load Average.
 - Folded log groups per section for quick scanning
 - Exposes outputs for downstream steps (see [supported outputs](#outputs))
+- Designed to finish quickly on normal runners; the checks are lightweight and avoid slowing your jobs.

 ## Usage